 (2) For the purposes of this subsection, the term "connected to the attendee's official Council duties" includes participation in the event as a speaker or a panel participant, presenting information related to the Council or matters before the Council, performing a ceremonial function appropriate to the official position of such individual, or attending when otherwise appropriate to the representative function of the Council.

 (c) Gift Bags.
-An employee may not accept a gift bag for an event under subsections (a) or (b) of this Rule if the organizing event sponsor is a prohibited source, unless the contents of the bag meet the requirements under Rule III.
+An employee may not accept a gift bag for an event under subsection (a) or (b) of this Rule if the organizing event sponsor is a prohibited source, unless the contents of the bag meet the requirements under Rule III.

 (d)(1) Donations to the Council.
 An employee may solicit or accept, pursuant to D.C.
 Official Code § 1-329.01(a), a thing of a value as a donation made to the Council to carry out authorized functions or duties of the Council.
 Donations are considered Council property and may not be used for unauthorized purposes.